BREAST CANCER TREATMENT

 Treatment options can include surgery, radiation, chemotherapy, hormonal therapy and/or targeted therapy, depending on the location and molecular makeup of the cancer.
 Treatment may shrink or slow the growth of tumours, ease symptoms and help women live longer.

-New treatment options for breast cancer
+New breast cancer treatments

 With the help of scientific research, a number of new treatment options are currently being developed to improve treatment effectiveness and reduce potential side effects.
 These include new approaches to treat advanced breast cancer, harnessing the patient’s immune system to fight cancer (immunotherapy) and personalising cancer treatment.
 Learn more about these different treatment approaches and the related NBCF research projects below.